Valerie Grenier in a lean as she skis past a gate

 Biography

 Valérie Grenier first came to international attention at the 2015 FIS Junior World Championships when she won bronze in the giant slalom and posted a fifth-place finish in the downhill.
-One year later, she was a double medallist at the junior worlds, taking gold in the downhill and silver in the super-G at just 19-years-old.
+One year later, she was a double medallist at the junior worlds, taking gold in the downhill and silver in the super-G at just 19 years old.

 Grenier made her debut at the senior FIS World Championships in 2015, which was highlighted by a 19th-place finish in the super-G, making her the top-ranked Canadian in the event.
 In 2016, she underwent surgery for chronic exertional compartment syndrome in her shins and had to learn how to strengthen and use other muscles in her legs.
-She earned a career-best world championship result in 2017 when she finished 11th in the alpine combined.
+She earned a career-best individual world championship result in 2017 when she finished 11th in the alpine combined.
 In her Olympic debut at PyeongChang 2018, she finished sixth in the alpine combined, the best result by any member of the alpine skiing team at the Games.

 During a downhill training run at the 2019 World Championships in Are, Sweden, Grenier crashed and fractured her tibia, fibula and talus.
 She had surgery that night to insert a rod in her tibia.
 When the bone wasn’t healing properly, she had a second surgery five months later.
 After missing the entire 2019-20 season, Grenier returned to World Cup competition in October 2020 and went on to make her third straight appearance at the world championships.